 East of Port Lucaya and just west of the Grand Lucayan Waterway, at the corner of Midshipman Road and Magellan Drive.
 The Garden of the Groves hosts over 60 species of birds with 12 acres of easy walking trails and several ponds.
-This is an excellent place for a birder’s lunch break with fresh salads, wraps, meat from the grill and is also open for supper.
+Explore the Garden Shops, discover the sacred beauty of the Labyrinth, enjoy lunch or dinner at the Garden Café and Bar, or children can play at the newly expanded playground.
+This is an excellent place for a birder’s lunch break with fresh salads, wraps, meat from the grill, and is also open for supper.

 Birds of interest include White-cheeked Pintail, Common Gallinule (nests in spring), Cuban Emerald, Western Spindalis, Red-legged Thrush, Thick-billed Vireo, Loggerhead Kingbird, La Sagra’s Flycatcher, Greater Antillean Bullfinch.